Are Diffusion Models Vision-And-Language Reasoners?: Our Approach to Image-Text Matching with Diffusion Models

 We address the lack of negative examples by adopting the hard negatives from \cite{yuksekgonul2023when} on MS-COCO: swapped text elements of the same part-of-speech (e.g. ``Men keep watch on a herd of goats'' $\rightarrow$ ``Goats keep watch on a herd of men''), and CLIP-based image hard negatives.
 The naive approach would be to minimize the noise prediction error on positive pairs $(\mathbf{x}, \mathbf{w}_{pos})$, and maximize for negative pairs $(\mathbf{x}, \mathbf{w}_{neg})$.
 However, if this inverse loss were applied unhinged with potentially infinite gains, it would lead to the model predicting non-sense for everything.
 Therefore we threshold the hard-negative error at a relative scaling factor $\lambda$ of the value of the positive error:

 We choose relative thresholding since we want to ensure that the model never deviates too much from its original objective of noise prediction from positive prompts.
+Hence $\mathcal{L}_{neg}$ is clipped between $[-\mathcal{L}_{pos}, \mathcal{L}_{pos}]$.
 Unlike CLIP, we cannot include a large number of hard negatives in our batches since \textit{diffusionITM} encodes image and text together.
 The resulting model, \textit{HardNeg-DiffusionITM}, is still evaluated in a zero-shot fashion on the target evaluation tasks, i.e., how well does \textit{DiffusionITM} trained on MS-COCO transfer to target tasks.